codigoperfeito/other-s/README.md

-# other-s
-on here have several tips
+# on here have several tips